The Arab and the Israeli

-In 1984, an Israeli army officer joined in an unusual partnership with the Palestinian mayor of a West Bank town.
+In 1984, an Israeli army officer joined in an unusual partnership with the Palestinian mayor of a West Bank town to travel across America for 5 weeks.
 Born only 20 miles apart, these two men had never met each other, but they agreed to talk with Americans about a vision of peace in their land.
+This one-hour film documents their journey.

-The Arab and the Israeli (60 min.) follows Milhem and Bar-On for five weeks as they travel across America, not to debate or disagree, but to advocate and explain their fundamental convictions: that neither side can be defeated by violence and that the only solution is to divide the land into two states, Israel and Palestine.
+The pair traveled across the U.S., not to debate or disagree, but to advocate & explain their fundamental convictions: that neither side can be defeated by violence and the only solution is to divide the land into two states, Israel and Palestine.

-Speaking in dozens of forums, including synagogues, radio talk shows, and interfaith groups, the pair were sometimes applauded, often heckled.
-And even though they stood on common ground, they disagreed on many points.
-Their coast-to-coast speaking tour of the United States was as much a conversation - often agonized -- between the speakers as with their audiences.
+Speaking in dozens of forums, from synagogues, to radio talk shows and interfaith groups, the pair were sometimes applauded, often heckled.
+While they stood on common ground, they disagreed on many points.
+Their coast-to-coast speaking tour was as much a conversation — often agonized — between the speakers themselves as with their audiences.